oneeve8/kobble-data/content/feamber.md

 I think we live in a Temporal Realm.

-We are just here temporarily.
+We know that we are just here temporarily... because death is a reality.

 *Temporal* = time